alliander-opensource/pycgmes/README.md

 [schemas](./schemas/) are rdf definitions of CGMES.
 They are used once, to generate dataclasses, and can then happily be forgotten.

-They have been given by Entsoe, via the data office.
+They are available on the [ENTSO-E site](https://www.entsoe.eu/data/cim/cim-conformity-and-interoperability/).
+Look for CGMES Conformity Assessment Scheme v3 then [Application Profiles v3.0.1](https://www.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/IEC61970-600-2_CGMES_3_0_1_ApplicationProfiles.zip)

-Older versions could be found on the [Entsoe site](https://www.entsoe.eu/data/cim/cim-for-grid-models-exchange/).
+Older versions could be found on the [ENTSO-E site](https://www.entsoe.eu/data/cim/cim-for-grid-models-exchange/).

 ### Shacl files